d-smith/ecs-sample/README.md

 # ECS Sample

+## Caveats

+This is a PoC of cloud formation templates for a single region ECS application.
+There are some important next steps that need to be done to make this more useful:

+* Currently the templates rely on some IAM roles being present in the account where the templates are run.
+The creation of the roles and policies used with this template will need to be extracted before they can be more broadly reused.
+* These templates were originally started using HTTP then transitioned  to HTTPS - they need to be closely reviewed to make sure the transition was done cleanly.
+* The stack should pull the demo images from an ECS registry, not docker hub.
+* The AWS WAF should be included at the perimeter.

+## Overview

 This project provides cloud formation templates and some container code to be used for setting up an ECS sample that includes all the pieces used in a sample application, including VPC setup, ECS cluster definition, and ELB v2 configuration.